-Employee: Assignment: Speech & Language S Nurse Counselor Specialist
+Employee: Assignment: Speech &amp; Language Specialist Nurse Counselor

 Evaluator:

 School Year:

 Site:

-Final Evaluation: Satisfactory Unsatisfa ctory
+Final Evaluation: Satisfactory Unsatisfactory

-Signature of Evaluator Date
+Signature of Evaluator I Date

-This report has been discussed with m five (5) working days and my respon- evaluation does not necessarily sign nse will be appended a -
+response will be appended an evaluator.
+I have the right to respond in writing wind filed with this evaluation.
+My signature on

-Signature of Employee Date
+Signature of Employee L Date

-Permanent unit members who have be District, who are certified as Highly Q satisfactory, shall be evaluated every f ualified under No Child Left Behind, and whose most recent evaluation was
+District, who are certified as Hig ghly Qualified under No Child on requiring certification at least ten (10) years in the Left Behind, and whose most recent evaluation was uator and certificated employee being evaluated ag as

-Next scheduled evaluation:
+Next scheduled evaluation :

-Evaluator's Initials Employee's Initials
+Evaluator's Init ialsEm nployee's Initials

+APPENDIX F

-APPENDIX F SCHOOL SITES
+SCHOOL SITES